kopecmaciej/vi-mongo/README.md

 ## List of features to be implemented

 - [x] Query History
+- [ ] Switching between multiple Connections
+- [ ] Improve Content by adding other possibilities of viewing
 - [ ] Multiple styles
 - [ ] Managing Indexes
 - [ ] Aggregation Pipeline